ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

 We determine the scope of the policy based on the file name.
 The scope is stored in the `Scope` property of the custom object.
 If we can't determine the scope, no object is created.
-We'll create a another rule later on to check if all `.cshtml` files have a valid scope.
+We'll create a another rule in the next section to check if all `.cshtml` files have a valid scope.

 Now we can add a filter to the `APIM.Policy.InboundBasePolicy` rule to exclude the global scope and policy fragments.
 Open `APIM.Policy.Rule.ps1` and replace its contents with the following code: